shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “Ah, just call me Gra.”
 Gra took him to the pigpen, where a pig was laying on the ground motionless.

 Zajar knelt on the ground next to the pig.
-The injury was immediately obvious: its hind leg had been slashed and has hanging on by a thin sheet of muscle.
+The injury was immediately obvious: its hind leg had been slashed and was hanging on by a thin sheet of muscle.
 As he got close, Zajar’s nose bled profusely.
 He wiped it away, but it dripped so much he had to let it drip all over the ground.
 He grabbed the leg and the pig’s flesh and pushed them together.
 Holding it with one hand, he freed his healing hand.
 He raised his left hand, revealing a burn mark in the middle of his palm.
 The mark glowed a bright yellow, and he slapped it down on the pig’s wound.
 Like magic, the flesh around the leg sealed and glued itself back together.
 As it healed under his hand, he used his other hand to adjust the bone position to make sure it went back together correctly.

 “You fixed Corn, thank you kindly.”
 Gra said.